We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 - Has any blood or pus oozed out from the pimple?

-Your doctor may also take a sample of your blood and possibly a sample of the fluid inside the pimple.
-A laboratory can test this sample for bacteria and, if present, determine the type.
-This allows your doctor to prescribe the appropriate antibiotic.
+Your doctor may also request that a sample of your blood and possibly a sample of the fluid inside the pimple be taken.
+The laboratory can test this sample for bacteria and, if present, determine the type.
+Your doctor can them prescribe the appropriate antibiotic.

 A bacterial infection is commonly treated with antibiotics.
 This includes the application of antibiotic ointments, such as bacitracin or mupirocin (Centany).
 Severe infections may require hospitalization and treatment with intravenous (IV) antibiotics.